 Rethinking Southern Cities Council (RSC) explores how southern cities can best harness their growth in a more urban and authentic fashion.
 Discussion centers around the effect of population growth, demographic shifts and consumer preferences on development patterns including infill development, adaptive reuse of historic or obsolete buildings, transportation, infrastructure and urban housing.

-Each RIC leadership will determine the details of topics and programming for each meeting.
-The RICs meet per year: prior to the Carolinas’ Meeting (February) and Fall (August).
+Each Regional Councils leadership will determine the details of topics and programming for each meeting.
+The Regional Councils meet per year: prior to the Carolinas’ Meeting (February) and Fall (August).

 Innovation in Housing Council (IHC) New in 2019 will provide a platform for candid, informed discussions among experienced practitioners who work in all aspects of real estate development in the Carolinas.
 The council will explore both market-rate and subsidized housing, examine state and local policy that impact housing supply, tour projects that offer lessons learned and seek to understand the complex demographic and macrotrends impacting demand from home-buyers and renters across target markets and incomes including, but not limited to, active adults, students, first-time home-buyers, vacation home buyers, and middle- and low-income households.
 The IHC program is intended to inspire innovative thinking, share knowledge, enhance ULI’s role as a resource to local communities and build District Council leadership on housing issues so that members are better able to contribute creative solutions to local challenges.